 Teaching your dog many different commands and tricks is GREAT!
-Every time you and your dog connect through the process of communicating, understanding and responding to each other, your bond and the mutual respect increases.
-Whether you train your dog in an obedience school, by following the instructions from Youtube videos or joining a doggy dance class, training is fun, meaningful and helpful.
+When you and your dog connect by communicating, understanding and responding to each other, your bond and mutual respect increases.
+Whether you train your dog in an obedience school, by following the instructions from Youtube videos, or joining a doggy dance class, training is fun, meaningful and helpful.
 But it isn’t strictly necessary.

 If your dog knows to stay outside the kids’ toy room, then it won’t be stealing any toys.
-If your dog knows to stay out of the hallway, when the doorbell has rung, then it won’t jump on your visitors.
-If your dog knows to stay in the car when you open up the doors, then it won’t jump onto the road.
+If your dog knows to stay out of the hallway when the doorbell rings, then it won’t jump on visitors.
+Likewise, if your dog knows to stay in the car when the doors open, it won’t jump onto the road.
 If your dog knows to stay alone in public, then you can nip into a shop and make a quick purchase while it waits outside.
-If your dog knows to stay on its bed, then it won’t try to get up on the couch, or if it is allowed on the couch, then it can stay at the other end of the couch, while you enjoy a TV dinner.
+If your dog knows to stay on its bed, then it won’t try to get up on the couch.
+However, if allowed on the couch, then it can stay at the other end of the couch while you relax.

 Personally, I’m not at all concerned about whether the dog is standing, sitting, or lying down while in stay command.
 I just want it to be quiet and stay in command until I give the release command.